Balsa Wood: Unveiling Its Remarkable Strength

 5. Does balsa wood break easily?

-6. Why is balsa wood used in aircraft?
+6. What is the purpose of using balsa wood in planes?

-Not typically, as it is too soft and fragile for heavy-duty furniture.
+Not generally as it’s a bit too soft and weak for most heavy furniture.

 8. How strong is balsa wood?

-It has a good strength-to-weight ratio but is not as strong as hardwoods like oak or maple.
+It has a high strength-to-weight ratio but not as high as hard woods such as oak or maple.

 10. Can balsa wood be recycled?

-Yes, it is biodegradable and can be repurposed.
+Yes, it is biodegradable, and yes, it can be recycled!

 11. What are RC planes made of?